fdegalez/lncrna_PutOrtho/README.md

 The **last sub-table** brings the information of orthologous stricto sensu, that means:
 - the type of orthology (see figure "Outputs shared by the first two methods")

-### 3- alignementMP.bash
+### 3) Third method : Alignment (MP)
 The third module of the workflow considers the totality of the lncRNAs of the source species and attempts to align them using the Mercator-Pecan algorithm to the target species.
-For this purpose, the Compara database of ensembl is used.
+→ For the moment (integration of the Mercator-Pecan alignment algorithm will be done) the Compara database of Ensembl is used.
+Therefore, the lncRNA which will be aligned are thus wich are extracted from the GTF from Ensembl.
+It's impossible for the moment to align lncRNA from a custom GTF.
+One alternative is to watch if an other target species with an annotation from Ensembl match your custom GTF (i.e. in "target" species)

 In some cases, the alignment can be done in several more or less separate blocks.
 Depending on the level of rigor desired, the maximum distance accepted between these blocks can be adjusted.
 In a classical way, we use a distance of 500bp.
 However, so that alignments divided into several blocks are not considered, it is possible to consider a distance of 0